Bowling Green Curling Club

 ARTICLE III: MEMBERS

-The membership of the Club shall be comprised of those who have met such requirements as may be established by the Board of Directors, and acted in accordance with all by-laws thereof.
+The membership of the Club shall be comprised of those who have met such requirements as may be established by the Board of Directors (the Board), and acted in accordance with all by-laws thereof.

 ARTICLE IV: MEETINGS

-A. ANNUAL MEETING: The annual meeting of the Club shall be held during the spring of each year at a time and place designated by the President.
+A. ANNUAL MEETING: The annual meeting of the Club shall be held during the spring of each year at a time and place designated by the Board.
 At the annual meeting, previous minutes will be read, treasurer and committee chairs will provide updates in their respective areas and old/new business will be discussed.
-At the annual meeting, members shall elect a Board of Directors for the ensuing year who shall take office immediately following the meeting at which elected and shall continue in office until their successors are elected.
+At the annual meeting, members shall elect a Board of Directors for the ensuing year, who shall take office immediately following the meeting at which they are elected, and shall continue in office until their successors are elected.
 Persons eligible to vote at the annual meeting shall be members of the Club as set forth in Article III.

 C. SPECIAL MEETINGS: Special meetings of the membership of the Club may be called as follows: